 The Customer Standing Committee is empowered to determine a significant failure of the IANA Functions Operator either due to the outcome of periodic audits or the CSC’s evaluation of a rising number of TLD registry operator complaints.

-CSC reports significant failure to the IANA Functions Operator and requests response in a predetermined number of days.
+CSC reports significant failure to the IANA Functions Operator and requests remedial action in a predetermined number of days.

-If CSC determines the IANA Functions Operator response to be inadequate, the CSC directs remedial action in a specified period of time.

 CSC confirms completion of remedial action.

-If remediation is unsatisfactory, CSC involves a mediator.

-If mediation fails, a binding Independent Appeals Panel is initiated.

-[After CCWG work stream 1 accountability mechanisms are approved, the applicable steps for the IANA processes should be added to this process]
+If CSC determines that the remedial action has not been completed, the CSC is authorized to escalate through the ccNSO and GNSO using agreed consultation and escalation processes.